5 Useful Linux Tweaks

 #4: Reset Windows Administrator Password

-Many people are not aware of this, but you can actually use Ubuntu Live CD/USB to reset the Windows administrator password.
-To perform this, you will have to make a password reset disk with a USB installer’s help.
-First, you will be required to download Ubuntu 10.10 from the official website and create a life.
+Many people are unaware of this, but you can use Ubuntu Live CD/USB to reset the Windows administrator password.
+To perform this installer, you must make a password reset disk with the help of a USB.
+First, you will need to download Ubuntu 10.10 from the official website and create a life.

 USB to reset your Windows computer password by burning the ISO image file into a flash drive.
-You may then use the password reset disk to reset the Windows administrator password if you forget your Windows computer’s password.
-If it doesn’t work or you feel it is too complicated, here is a simple alternative.
+You may then use the pass if you forget your Windows computer’s password; you reset the disk to reset the Windows administrator password if you forget your Windows.
+If this method is too complicated, here is a simple alternative.

 #5: Install VLC and Mozilla Firefox